 But what does suspense mean, exactly, and how can we use it to create a more riveting story?
 Let’s dive into the definition of suspense, some suspense examples in literature, and some tricks and tools writers can use to build suspense in a story.

 What is suspense?

-In literature, the dramatic question is the distillation of the major conflicts or questions your characters are facing within a story, or a section of a story (like a scene or chapter).
+In literary terms, the dramatic question is the distillation of the major conflicts or questions your characters are facing within a story, or a section of a story (like a scene or chapter).
 For example, “Will Frodo throw the one ring into the fires of Mordor before it corrupts his little hobbit heart?”
 Needing to find out the answer to the question is what builds suspense for the reader.